 - Special care must be taken so that no shadows appear on the wall where the photo is taken.

-- Place the patient about 50-60 cm in front of the fundus to reduce the shadow.
+- Place the patient about 50-60 cm in front of the lens to reduce shadowing.

-- Place the mobile phone at the level of the patient's eyes.
+- Place the smartphone at the level of the patient's eyes.